destinyae/concrete/docs/get-started/quick_overview.md

 ### Scalars and tensors

 Functions can use scalar and tensors.
-As with Python, it is prefered to use tensorization, to make computations faster.
+As with Python, it is preferred to use tensorization, to make computations faster.

 ### Inputs